koriym/homebrew-brewworks/README-phpcompelete.md

 # PHP Complete

-PHP Complete is a Homebrew formula that allows you to install multiple versions of PHP along with Xdebug and other popular PECL packages.
+PHP Complete is a Homebrew formula that allows you to install multiple versions of PHP, along with Xdebug and other popular PECL packages.
 It simplifies the process of setting up a comprehensive PHP development environment on macOS.

 ## Features